-Summer is quickly coming to an end, Friday is officially the last day!
-If you are like me, the shorter days and colder nights make it harder for me to get outdoors!
-Luckily there's a lot of great places in CA you can drive to if you're feeling lazy and just want to get out of the house.
-A road trip up Pacific Coast Highway (PCH/RT 1) is the perfect remedy for feeling lazy.
-Here's a few great photo spots to get you off the couch this fall:
+As we begin to roll into spring, If you are like me, the longer days and warmer nights approaching make me want to get outdoors even more!
+Luckily there's a lot of great places in CA you can drive to if you're getting spring fever and just want to get out of the house.
+A road trip up Pacific Coast Highway (PCH/RT 1) is the perfect remedy.
+Here's a few great photo spots to get you off the couch and out exploring!

 Quick Info: Visitor Center: YES | Parking Fee: $10 | Official Website | Dogs: Picnic areas only

 Located just outside of downtown Santa Cruz, this beach is an official State Park, open all year round for swimming, surfing, nature walks and wildlife viewing.
 The natural arch is an iconic landmark at this quiet and secluded beach.
-I spent the afternoon here after starting my trip down PCH from San Francisco.
-It's about a 2 hour drive from there, and an hour north of Monterey.
+It's about a 2 hour drive from San Francisco and an hour north of Monterey.
 Great place to have a picnic or a swim, and soak in the natural beauty of the rock formations along this part of the coast!

 Quick Info: Visitor Center: YES | Official Website | Dogs: YES